 Current and Past Winners of ACM History Fellowship

 Rebecca Slayton, assistant professor in the STS Department at Cornell University for a project on "Measuring Security: ACM and the History of Computer Security Metrics".

 The project will show how ACM conferences, publications, and Special Interest Groups (SIGs) shaped the development of computer security from the mid-1960s through the early 1990s.
 It is part of a broader project which uses the history of computer security metrics to examine changing concepts and methods in computer security.
 This project is guided by several key questions.
 What distinctive roles did ACM's special interest groups (SIGs) play in the development of different kinds of computer security metrics?
 What role did ACM play in government efforts to quantify computer security?
 And how did metrics designers balance the need for human judgement with the need for automated, rigorous processes?

-- "Quantifying Security: Product Evaluations, Risk Assessment, and the Automation of Judgment" workshop paper to Computer Security History Workshop (Charles Babbage Institute 2014), to be submitted to a special issue of IEEE Annals of the History of Computing
+- "Quantifying Security: Product Evaluations, Risk Assessment, and the Automation of Judgment" workshop paper to Computer Security History Workshop (Charles Babbage Institute 2014), submitted and in peer review for a special issue of IEEE Annals of the History of Computing

-Sarah A. Bell, doctoral student in Communication at the University of Utah for a project on "Evans & Sutherland: Mentoring SIGGRAPH's Pioneers.
+Sarah A. Bell, doctoral student in Communication at the University of Utah for a project on "Evans & Sutherland: Mentoring SIGGRAPH's Pioneers."